Signed in as:

 Elina Emerald is a South Pacific-born Australian author who grew up in Wiradjuri and Yuin country.

 A lawyer and research sociologist by trade, she spent several years songwriting and touring with an indie band.
 Elina developed a penchant for castles, old ruins, and medieval world history in her travels worldwide.

-Elina's next research tour of Scotland and Norway is in 2024 (international borders permitting).
+Elina's next research tour of Scotland and Norway is in 2025.
 Stay tuned for more medieval adventures to come, including a new Aksumite Empire series.

 Since I was a child, I made up stories, talked to imaginary friends, and scribbled notes in my little notepad.
 I used to tell ghost stories and scare the other kids.
 I'd act out all the parts and even do the evil laughter while shining a torchlight under my chin in the dark.
 I got into trouble with the adults cause kids started having nightmares.